sankarshanmukhopadhyay/Links/README.md

 There are many places online where Bob can call attention to Alice using the _@Alice_ convention.
 If Alice wishes to reply, she can use _@Bob_.
 Once this data is in the public domain, Bob's agent can make the reputational claim, "I have a connection to Alice, and here's the link to evidence."
-In isolation, this claim is shot-through with a thousand cryptographic holes.
+In isolation, this does not amount to much, but it's part of a web.

 Next imagine that Bob has an existing, robust, connection to Alice, and he asks about Carol.